Paras-245/notes/dsa with cpp/23_Intro to 2d Arrays.md

 - as we require to store matrix or make tic tac toe , we need arrays with rows and columns or 2d arrays
-- to solve this we store the arrays as it is but use a formula c*i+j to access the elements where c is columns , i is rows and j is column
+- to solve this we store the arrays as it is but use a formula c\*i+j to access the elements where c is total columns , i is rows and j is column
+## Creation of 2d arrays :